You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 1. Can I take Advil with my asthma medication?

-It's essential to consult with your healthcare provider before taking Advil with your asthma medication.
-Advil can interact with certain asthma medications, which can worsen symptoms.
+It's essential to consult with your healthcare provider before taking Advil with your asthma medication, as it may interact with your medication and increase the risk of side effects.

 2. How long can I take Advil daily for asthma-related pain?